A1rPun/castle-crashers-resource/Levels/Barracks.md

 This infamous sword can be dug up after the credits, only in the Remastered version.
 You can get it solo by standing on the dig spot and you need to be below the arrow spam that's coming from the thief.
 Hold block to position yourself more precisely.
+If you have 2 players, have one player block the arrows while the other player digs up the sword.

 ## <a name="softlock"></a>Battle softlock